 Living a virtuous life is never accomplished in perfection; we make ethical improvements, continually watching, correcting, and forgiving.

 Some appear to be innately good—virtuous.
 My father’s this way, at least he appears to be.
 I never seen him struggle over doing the right thing, he just does it.
 Perhaps, he struggles just like me.
 Previous generations stoically faced life with grace and secrecy.
 Being raised during the age of expression, we see what emotional wrecks we all are.
 For me, and I suppose for many others, doing the right thing is tremendously demanding; just determining what the right thing is can be challenging—and then doing it.
 Living virtuously requires effort.

 In Hebrew, the word for virtue (ma’a lot) refers to steps.
 Being virtuous, therefore, was not an all-or-nothing task but comprised of a series of smaller steps—subtle interior shifts.
-We never actually achieve a state where we honestly declare, “I’m living a virtuous life.”
+We never actually achieve a state where we can honestly declare, “I’m living a virtuous life.”
 There is always more work to be done.
 Those most maligned by selfish desires tend to see themselves as the most virtuous, using their self-righteous valuations to persecute others.
 This is not virtuous living.

-Virtuous Living: Holding to high moral standards, mostly in regards to interactions with others.
+Virtuous Living is holding to high moral standards, mostly in regards to interactions with others.

 Benjamin Franklin devised a plan to achieve personal perfection, working on one virtue at a time.
 He kept a daily journal of his progress.
 Once he perfected one virtue, he would move to another.
 He meticulously kept notes of successes and failures.
 His conscientious work propelled him to new heights.
-He even declared perfection of several single virtue and moved then to the next on his list.
+He even declared perfection of several single virtues and then moved to the next on his list.
 But when he moved attention to the next virtue, the previously “perfected” virtue would slip.
 He constantly bounced back and forth, learning, growing and changing; but never fully attaining the virtuous life he desired (Baumeister and Tierney, 2012, location 930-950).

 Virtuous living is a never-ending process.